AlbertoRota/x4-Better-piracy/README.md

 Hull degradation will speed this up to every 5s at 1% hull.

 ### Improved feedback when crew bails
-When asking to `Surrender!` or while under enemy fire, if the crew is bailing out of the ship, a notification will appear of the lower-left corner detailing it.
+If the crew is bailing out of the ship, a notification will appear of the lower-left corner detailing it.

 ### Piracy is a crime!
 By default, nobody cared about piracy, you could hijack 1000 ships in front of them and you will still be their best friend.